 Hello everyone, and welcome to another Singaporean watch review!
 This Sunday, I’m reviewing yet another homegrown watch effort – the Vilhelm Talos.
 The Talos is billed by Vilhelm as a “A Luxurious yet Affordable Multi-material 500m Diver made of Bronze, Forged Carbon & Steel; powered by a Swiss Sellita SW200 movement”.
 (Vilhelm, you need to come up with a smoother byline.)
-The Vilhelm Talos is currently live on Kickstarter here, and as of this point of writing, Vilhelm have already blown past their funding goal!
+The Vilhelm Talos was live on Kickstarter here, and Vilhelm have blown way past their funding goal!

 Kickstarter watch brands tend to get a bad rep – all style and no substance, with meaningless phrases like “Disrupting the luxury watch industry” commonly thrown around.
-What separates Vilhelm from the multitude of watch projects flooding Kickstarter right now?
-Let’s take a look.
+However, Vilhelm seems to have managed to shed that reputation.
+Why so?
+Let’s find out!

 Vilhelm – the Brand